 Dr. Mageary is a Licensed Mental Health Counselor (LMHC) in the state of Massachusetts, an experienced educator, an active musician, and a proud Lesley alum.
-Prior to his appointment as Division Director he served as the Director of Field Training for Counseling and Psychology.
+Prior to his appointment as Department Chair he served as the Director of Field Training for Counseling and Psychology.
 Dr. Mageary has held a variety of positions in the field including Director of Emergency Services and Jail Diversion for an eighteen-town catchment area and Director of Clinical Services in a therapeutic high school setting.
 He has utilized his LMHC and Lesley education in inpatient, outpatient, and community-based clinical roles.
 Throughout his career, Dr. Mageary’s clinical work has been rooted in efforts to decrease stigma associated with chronic mental illness through providing community-based, collaborative- and recovery-oriented services.
 His clinical approach is influenced by tenets of Narrative Therapy, trauma-informed approaches, critical psychology, and brief therapies as well as by transdisciplinary thinkers such as Gregory Bateson and Edgar Morin.

 Dr. Mageary holds a certificate from the Harvard Program in Refugee Trauma’s Global Mental Health: Trauma and Recovery program and is currently working with Voces Arts and Healing, a group of expressive therapists, clinicians and advocates supporting asylum seekers and their allies in the Juarez, Mexico/El Paso, Texas metropolitan area.